 Fillbrook told Hospitality & Catering News the move was a ‘no brainer’ after meeting BrightSourced founders Simon Smith and Richard Smith.

 “We hit it off immediately,” he says.
 “We’ve worked with several procurement companies in the past, but we haven’t found one that’s as closely aligned to our values and way of doing things as BrightSourced is.”

-Fillbrook said he and his team often found it difficult to ‘hand over’ their clients, who include Rick Stein’s Seafood Restaurants, Grange Hotels and the Celtic Manor Resort, to another company after helping them cut merchant service costs.
+Fillbrook said he and his team often found it difficult to ‘hand over’ their clients, who include Rick Stein’s Seafood Restaurants to another company after helping them cut merchant service costs.